mlmodena/code-of-conduct/staff_procedure_for_incident_handling.md

-Italian C++ events Staff Procedure for Incident Handling
+ML Modena events Staff Procedure for Incident Handling
 ===============================================

-Italian C++ Community events staff should follow these guidelines and procedures when handling an incident of harassment or other inappropriate behavior.
+ML Modena staff should follow these guidelines and procedures when handling an incident of harassment or other inappropriate behavior.

 First, familiarize yourself with: